 What Is Web Scraping?

-Reasons for Web Scraping
+Reasons for Automated Web Scraping

 Challenges of Web Scraping

-• Variety: Every website is different.
+Variety: Every website is different.
 While you’ll encounter general structures that repeat themselves, each website is unique and will need personal treatment if you want to extract the relevant information.

-• Durability: Websites constantly change.
+Durability: Websites constantly change.
 Say you’ve built a shiny new web scraper that automatically cherry-picks what you want from your resource of interest.
 The first time you run your script, it works flawlessly.
-But when you run the same script only a short while later, you run into a discouraging and lengthy stack of tracebacks!
+But when you run the same script a while later, you run into a discouraging and lengthy stack of tracebacks!

 An Alternative to Web Scraping: APIs

-The front-end presentation of a site might change often, but such a change in the website’s design doesn’t affect its API structure.
+The front-end presentation of a site might change often, but a change in the website’s design doesn’t affect its API structure.
 The structure of an API is usually more permanent, which means it’s a more reliable source of the site’s data.

 However, APIs can change as well.
 The challenges of both variety and durability apply to APIs just as they do to websites.
 Additionally, it’s much harder to inspect the structure of an API by yourself if the provided documentation lacks quality.